VictorCorral/Buddy-iOS-SDK/README.md

 1) Go to the Buddy Console and try your operation
 2) When the operation completes, note the fields and their types in the response
-3) Create a Java class that derives from `ModelBase` with the appropriate properties.
+3) Create an Objective-C class that derives from `ModelBase` with the appropriate properties.

 For example, if the response to **POST /checkins** looks like: